We are currently taking applications for a commission vacancy, more information here.

 The Commissioners on the Cape Cod and Islands Commission on the Status of Women have diverse backgrounds, interests and perspectives.
 Together, these Commissioners, all unique in their own way, work together to ensure that issues held dear by women on Cape Cod and the Islands are heard and addressed.
 Read about their eclectic backgrounds here:

-Media/Outreach: Janet Joakim (emerita) is a retired Barnstable Town Councilor serving full term limits, 12 years and recently finished a degree she began in 1980, a bachelors in Social Justice Advocacy and Public Policy.
+Janet Joakim (emerita) Media/Outreach, Centerville, is a retired Barnstable Town Councilor serving full term limits, 12 years and recently finished a degree she began in 1980, a bachelors in Social Justice Advocacy and Public Policy.
 As councilor she was liaison to the Barnstable Council on Aging and the Barnstable Community Preservation Committee for 12 years and spent many years working with other councilors, school committee members and school and town administrators to bridge the relationship between Barnstable's school and municipal governments and administrations on a team that ultimately created a combined finance office and developed shared policies.
 She has been concerned about issues involving seniors, struggling families, open space water protection and women and has sponsored related local legislation and advocated at the state and national level.
 Janet was the chair of a Cape-wide committee to change school funding and once appeared as part of a cover-story for a local magazine profiling powerful women.
 She has worked on many political campaigns from volunteer to coordinator and is passionate about encouraging women to run for office and is currently a member of the Cape Women's Coalition seeking to achieve that goal.
+She is also co-founder of Cape Cod Women for Change.
 Janet owned a successful website design, development and marketing company for 12 years.

 Dr. Susan Cushing